What I Thought the Job Was

 Every test case written by the team.
 Every bug report.
 Every automation PR.

 This doesn't scale.
-It also sends the wrong message — it says "I don't trust you to do this without me."
+It also sends the wrong message.
+It says "I don't trust you to do this without me."

 What works better: review the framework and standards, not every instance.
 Invest in making the team good at the job, then let them do it.